World-VLA-Loop: Closed-Loop Learning of Video World Model and VLA Policy: Implementation Details

 \subsection{World Model Training}

 We transfer the world model from Cosmos Predict 2 action-conditioned version checkpoint.
 As stated in the main paper, we first train the world model on a collected Maniskill \ourdataset dataset.
 This stage enables the model to grasp basic relationship between Franka robot arm and conditioning action, as well as some fundamental physics dynamics in manipulation scenarios.
 After this pretraining phase, we can adapt our model towards any downstream task with few data (less than 100 success and near-success trajectories).
 For the downstream task fine-tuning, we adopt a smaller learning rate and keep using full parameter tuning.
+For Maniskill pretraining we use the learning rate of $1e-3$, and for downstream tasks we use $1e-5$.
+We use FusedAdam as optimizer.